stellirin/docker-postgres-windows/README.md

 ### Motivation

 The Linux based Docker iamge cannot run on Windows as a LCOW container.
 This is due to differences in functionality between the NTFS and EXT4 file systems.
-Specifically, Linux commands such as `chown` do not work but the PostgreSQL iamges relies on them for security.
+Specifically, Linux commands such as `chown` do not work but the PostgreSQL images relies on them for security.

-(An attempt was made to remove `chown` from the Linux based image, but PostgreSQL *strongly* resists being installed and run as the `root` user.)

 ### Entrypoint

 The entrypoint is written as a batch script because the database is run on `windows/nanoserver`, which doesn't have PowerShell.
-Writing the entrypoint script was challenging due to batch script limitations, but this gives us a base image of less than `650MB` versus `5.25GB` when `microsoft/windowsservercore` is used.
+Writing the entrypoint script was challenging due to batch script limitations, but this gives us a base image of less than `450MB` versus nearly `5GB` when `windows/servercore` is used.

 The `Dockerfile` and the `docker-entrypoint.cmd` were strongly inspired by the equivalent files for the official Linux based Docker images.
 There are some minor deviations, but this is mostly to work around differences in Batch script behaviour.

 ### Licence

 The files here are under the MIT licence, the same as the regular [docker-library/postgres](https://github.com/docker-library/postgres) docker files.
-Just like `docker-library/postges`, the licence here covers *only* the files in this repository.
-It doesn't cover the PostgreSQL distribution, which may have its own licence.
+Just like `docker-library/postgres`, the licence here covers *only* the files in this repository.
+It doesn't cover the PostgreSQL distribution, which has its own licence.